OPENSEA INVESTOR ALERT: Bronstein, Gewirtz and Grossman, LLC Announces an Investigation into OpenSea and Encourages Investors to Contact the Firm

 NEW YORK, Oct.
-08, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of OpenSea NFTs.
+14, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of OpenSea NFTs.
 Investors who purchased OpenSea NFTs are encouraged to obtain additional information and assist the investigation by visiting the firm’s site: bgandg.com/Open.

 Investigation Details